What To Do: Outdoors

 Binoculars and field guides.
 Borrow a pair of binoculars and a field guide to help you identify birds during your visit.

 Guided bird walks.
-We are partnering with the Cayuga Bird Club to host Weekly Bird Walks on Saturdays at 8:30 a.m. in front of the Visitor Center.
+We are partnering with the Cayuga Bird Club to host Weekly Bird Walks on Saturdays and Sundays at 8:30 a.m. in front of the Visitor Center.
 More information.

 Visit the egg cairn created by renowned natural sculptor and artist Andy Goldsworthy during his residency at Cornell University.

 Take a self-guided tour via app.
 Download PocketSights for Apple or Android.
 The app uses your device’s GPS to find tours created by local experts.
 There are multiple tours of Sapsucker Woods to choose from.

 Bring along a seasonal trail guide for your walk.
 See these and a full list of other downloadable guides and activities for your visit.